odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

     The data class specification defines how to identify data fields of its type by inspecting the data values stored in them.
 The specification is independent of a particular technology, which is why they are often described as *logical data types*.
 The specification may include preferred implementation types for different technologies using *Implementation Snippets*.

     Data classes are used during *metadata discovery* (see below) to identify the types of data in the discovered data fields.
 This is an important step in understanding the meaning and business value of the data fields.
+They can also be used in quality rules to validate that data values mat the perscribed data class.

     Data classes can be linked together in part-of and is-a hierarchies to create a logical type system for a subject area.
 A glossary term can be linked to a data class via an *ImplementedBy* relationship to identify the preferred data class to use when implementing a data field with meaning described in the glossary term.
 A data class can be linked to glossary term that describes the meaning of the data class via a *SemanticAssignment* relationship.